pinetree1/crispr-dav/README.md

 In the 'run' directory, there are 5 files to prepare:

-	conf.txt: This is a copy of conf.txt from the crispr.pl script directory.
-Modified the settings to reflect your installation environment.
+	conf.txt: Use the conf.txt in crispr.pl script directory as template, modify the settings to reflect your installation environment.

 	amplicon.bed: a tab-delimited text file with 6 columns: chr, start, end, genesymbol, refseq_accession, strand.
 Only one amplicon is allowed in a pipeline.
+1-based start and end.

 	site.bed: a tab-delimited text file with 7 columns: chr, start, end, crispr_name, sgRNA_sequence, strand, HDR_new_bases_and_positions.
 This file can contain multiple records, but crispr_name and sgRNA_sequence must be unique.
+1-based start and end.

 	file.map: a tab-delimited text file with 2 or 3 columns: sample name, read1 file, optional read 2 file